 A simple, but powerful, activity

 Without overthinking it, make a list of everything that currently causes you career stress.
-There’s no wrong answers, just jot down everything that comes to mind.
+There are no wrong answers, just jot down everything that comes to mind.
 Small or big, capture it!

 Even getting it all out on one piece of paper will feel better.
 Now circle everything that’s in your sphere of influence to change.
 This means that you CAN control the outcome.
 If you’ve been honest with yourself about what you CAN and CAN’T control, then it’s time to make the necessary adjustments

 If you want to take it a step further, uncover your potential blind spots by asking others for feedback.
-Use our 360 degree feedback toolto find out how promotable you really are.
+Use our 360-degree career feedback tool to find out how promotable you really are.